quincysorrentino/quincysorrentino/README.md

 ## 🚀 About Me

-I am a Computer Science Honors student at the University of Wisconsin-Madison (Class of 2027), specializing in **Machine Learning**, **Perception Systems**, and **Big Data**.
+I am a Computer Science Honors student at the University of Wisconsin-Madison (Class of 2027).

 I love building intelligent systems that solve complex problems—whether that's optimizing ML pipelines for enterprise security or developing real-time vision stacks for autonomous cars.

-- 🔭 I'm currently working as a **Senior Perception Developer** at Wisconsin Autonomous
-- 🧠 I have experience building RAG systems and LLM integrations from my time at Symphony AI
-- 🏎️ I helped my team secure a **2nd place national finish** in the SAE AutoDrive Challenge
-- 🎓 I'm also researching cybersecurity education mindsets at UW Madison

 ## 🛠️ Technical Arsenal